hashicorp/terraform-provider-http/docs/data-sources/http.md

 The `http` data source makes an HTTP GET request to the given URL and exports information about the response.

 The given URL may be either an `http` or `https` URL.
-At present this resource can only retrieve data from URLs that respond with `text/*` or `application/json` content types, and expects the result to be UTF-8 encoded regardless of the returned content type header.
+This resource will issue a warning if the result is not UTF-8 encoded.

 ~> **Important** Although `https` URLs can be used, there is currently no mechanism to authenticate the remote server except for general verification of